 GeneCards Summary for CYP26B1 Gene

 CYP26B1 (Cytochrome P450, Family 26, Subfamily B, Polypeptide 1) is a Protein Coding gene.
 Diseases associated with CYP26B1 include craniosynostosis with radiohumeral fusions and other skeletal and craniofacial anomalies and lethal occipital encephalocele-skeletal dysplasia syndrome.
-Among its related pathways are Metabolism and Vitamin A and carotenoid metabolism.
-GO annotations related to this gene include electron carrier activity and heme binding.
+Among its related pathways are Signaling by GPCR and Metabolism.
+GO annotations related to this gene include iron ion binding and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
 An important paralog of this gene is CYP26C1.

 UniProtKB/Swiss-Prot for CYP26B1 Gene

 Involved in the metabolism of retinoic acid (RA), rendering this classical morphogen inactive through oxidation.
 Involved in the specific inactivation of all-trans-retinoic acid (all-trans-RA), with a preference for the following substrates: all-trans-RA > 9-cis-RA > 13-cis-RA.
 Generates several hydroxylated forms of RA, including 4-OH-RA, 4-oxo-RA, and 18-OH-RA.
 Esential for postnatal survival.
 Plays a central role in germ cell development: acts by degrading RA in the developing testis, preventing STRA8 expression, thereby leading to delay of meiosis.
 Required for the maintenance of the undifferentiated state of male germ cells during embryonic development in Sertoli cells, inducing arrest in G0 phase of the cell cycle and preventing meiotic entry.
 Plays a role in skeletal development, both at the level of patterning and in the ossification of bone and the establishment of some synovial joints.